chrisj-skinner/apixu-node-api-weather-app/README.md

   - Add x number of day(s) detailed forecast for location(s)
   - Develop into a Web App
     - Add search functionalitly within Web App
+  - AND finally, to enhance the personalitly and sacasmometer of the app

-Feel free to clone this repo and develop it.
+Feel free to clone this repo and develop it to how you see fit!

 ```sh
 $ git clone https://github.com/chrisj-skinner/apixu-node-api-weather-app.git